jakubbester/quantum-cnn-state-characterization/results.md

 Added on the following modules and trained them!
 (Jakub Bester)

-- QRNN_Base - Quantum Residual Neural Network (QRNN)
+- Quantum Residual Neural Network (QRNN)
+    - QRNN_Base - TODO
+- Variational Quantum Convolutional Neural Network (VCNN)
+    - VQCNN_Base - regular quantum convolutional (not really) neural network meant as a comparison (acc: 0.69 : 500 points, 0.8 train split, 10 epochs) (acc: 0.885 : 1000 points, 0.8 train split, 20 epochs)
-- VQCNN_Base - Variational Quantum Convolutional Neural Network (VQCNN)
+    - VQCNN_Parameterized - Variational Quantum Convolutional (not really) Neural Network (VQCNN) (acc: 0.64 : 500 points, 0.8 train split, 10 epochs) (acc: 0.665: 1000 points, 0.8 train split, 20 epochs)
+    - VQCNN_Rotation_RY_Single - uses solely rotation gates
+    - VQCNN_Rotation_RY_On_Top - uses rotation gates in order to pseudo-parameterize the quantum circuit
+    - VQCNN_Controlled - this uses controlled gates
+There is some notable difference to adding parameterization!
+We would have to modify the model to not use the trivial qubit selection that it is using right now, but this is a good start.
+There is also a lot of variation in the accuracies I noticed.
+We can also try combining the different ones to see what happens, to generate a very comprehensive suite of things to test.
+- Quantum Graph Convolutional Neural Network (QGCNN)
     - QGCNN_Base - Quantum Graph Convolutional Network (QGCN)

+Thoughts on paper : simply create a table of all possible combinations and run tests on them, and have different team members explain them accordingly